Turkey national football team: 2000s

 In 2003, Turkey finished third at the FIFA Confederations Cup.
 In the group stage, Turkey defeated the United States 2–1 before losing to Cameroon 1–0.
 In their final group match, Turkey drew 2–2 against Brazil, eliminating them from the tournament.
 Turkey lost to eventual tournament winners France 3–2 in the semi-finals, and then defeated Colombia 2–1 in the third-place match.
 Tuncay scored three goals and an assist, which won him the Silver Shoe Award and the Silver Ball Award for the second-best player of the tournament.

 The Turks failed to qualify for Euro 2004 after Latvia won the qualification play-offs.
 They also missed out on the 2006 World Cup after failing to win the play-offs, this time on away goals against Switzerland, again after finishing second in their group.

 Turkey qualified for their first international tournament in six years by finishing second behind Greece in Euro 2008 qualifying Group C to reach the tournament.
 They were placed alongside Switzerland, Portugal, and the Czech Republic in Group A. In their first match, they played Portugal and were beaten 2–0, but wins over Switzerland (2–1) and the Czech Republic (3–2) – both secured by late goals – meant qualification for the knockout stages.
 Turkey knocked out a host nation – Switzerland – in the group stages for the second time.

 The quarter-final against Croatia was goalless after 90 minutes, and Croatia led 1–0 in the final minute of extra time, but another late Turkish goal by forward Semih Şentürk brought the game to penalties.
 The goal raised some controversy with Croatia fans and Croatia head coach Slaven Bilić, who claimed that the goal had been scored after extra time had elapsed.
 This complaint, however, was overruled, and the game went into penalties.
-Turkey defeated Croatia in penalties, 3–1.
+Turkey defeated Croatia 3–1 on penalties.